The Best Gray Paint Colors With NO UNDERTONES

 Living room with gray sectional, Stonington Gray paint color on the walls, oak flooring.
 Large clock and rustic wood furniture.
 Kylie M Interiors Edesign, online paint colour consulting blog

-BUT FIRST…we need to have a chat with our big girl undies on and two boxes – one full of wine and one full of Kleenex for all those tears you’re gonna cry.
+But first, we need to chat with our big girl undies (or big boy boxers) on and two boxes – one full of wine and one full of Kleenex for all those tears you’re gonna cry.

-As I mentioned above, every gray will have undertones and in fact, I have an entire blog post dedicated to this topic.
-But, on top of that, there are OTHER BIG ISSUES at play when trying to find the best gray paint color for you and your home.
+As mentioned above, every gray will have undertones; I have an entire blog post dedicated to this topic.
+But two other issues are at play when finding the best gray paint color for your home.

-GRAY PAINT COLORS ARE SUBJECT TO PERCEPTION & PERSONAL OPINION
+ALL PAINT COLORS ARE SUBJECT TO PERSONAL OPINION

 If a gray paint color has a blue undertone it DOES, if it has a green or purple undertone it DOES, but that doesn’t mean you SEE IT THAT WAY or that it will look that way in your room to YOU.